SSimonPhd/portfolio/README.md

 14. Added text labels to project icons

-15. Added glow box hover effect to project icons
+15. Added hover psuedo-class glow box effect to project icons

 16. Added my Github page link (opens in a new tab) to project icons as a placeholder until my class projects are deployed